santhiprakash/ecomjunction/LAUNCH_SUMMARY.md

 1. **Data Persistence** 🔥
    - Currently using localStorage (not production-ready)
-   - Need to migrate to Supabase
+   - Need to migrate to Neon DB (PostgreSQL)
    - Estimated: 1 week

 2. **Authentication Flows** 🔥